 Because lab-created diamonds remove the mining process, creating a shorter supply chain, lab grown diamonds are 20-40% less expensive.
 This allows you to purchase a larger or better-cut diamond for the price of a smaller mined diamond.

 The trendy halo setting is perfect for anyone looking to make a statement with their diamond jewelry.
 Halo settings are ideal if you’re looking to save on the center stone but still want that “wow” factor.

 The smaller diamonds surrounding your center stone will make the central diamond appear larger without your needing to spend more for a higher carat weight.

 Consider Fancy Cut Diamonds

-Another benefit of fancy shaped diamonds is that they often appear larger than round diamonds.
-For example, a 1-carat oval will look bigger than a 1 carat round.
+Another benefit of fancy-shaped diamonds is that they often appear larger than round diamonds.
+For example, a 1-carat oval diamond will look bigger than a 1-carat round diamond.
 Oval, emerald, and pear-shaped diamonds appear larger because of their elongated shapes.